MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 1. If a password was already defined, provide the current password.

 1. When prompted, enter the new password for this administrator account.
-   >If your configuration has multiple front-ends, we recommend the same password be used.
+   >If your configuration has multiple control nodes, we recommend the same password be used.

 1. Confirm the password.